 Leakage from the cork.
 Wine about a quarter inch below taper of neck.
 Cork had no hope without a Durand.
 With ah-so it still went straight in-- better than falling apart though.
 Honestly, I thought this was a bad gamble but wine came out better than I expected.
 Not prime but still good.
-91 — a month ago
+91 — 3 years ago

 Girolamo Russo “a’Rina” 2016 Etna Rosso 🇮🇹 $25

 Nerello Mascalese (94%) and Nerello Cappuccio are the yin and yang of red grapes that grow exceedingly well in the wild and high altitude clime atop the Sicilian volcano #MountEtna.

 A hell of a bargain at about $25 as this crushes most Bourgogne/Hautes-Cotes under $50 and would give pricier versions a run for their money.
 It is also more complex now and ready to consume when compared to many similarly priced, well made “Langhe” Nebbiolo wines.
 From the @coravin this was ready to go and opened up well with 10-15 minutes in the glass.